Five Minutes of Love

 Five Minutes of Love (Spanish: Cinco minutos de amor) is a 1941 Mexican comedy film directed by Alfonso Patiño Gómez and starring Arturo de Córdova, Mapy Cortés and Carlos Orellana.
 The film's sets were designed by the art director Mariano Rodríguez Granada.

 Synopsis

-Three different men believe that the same woman is their mistress, leading a farcial situation.
+Three different men believe that the same woman is their mistress, leading to a farcical situation.